docker/docs/engine/security/security.md

 Docker containers are very similar to LXC containers, and they have similar security features.
-When you start a container with `docker run`, behind the scenes Docker creates a set of namespaces and control groups for the container.
+When you start a container with `docker run`, behind the scenes Docker creates a set of namespaces for the container.

 **Namespaces provide the first and most straightforward form of isolation**: processes running within a container cannot see, and even